 In order to take part in this programme, you need to have fluency in both written and spoken English.
-Non-native speakers of English* without a Dutch Bachelor's degree or VWO diploma need one of the following:
+This requirement has been satisfied when you meet one of the following conditions:

-- A TOEFL score of ≥90
+A TOEFL iBT score of ≥90

 An IELTS score of ≥6.5

-- Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE) with a mark of C or higher
+Cambridge Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE) with a mark of C or higher.

 Programmes starting in September

-Non-EEA students: 1 April.
+Non-EEA students: 1 April

-EEA students: 1 May.
+EEA students: 1 May

 This programme was recently rated ‘Best Programme’ in the Netherlands in the Keuzegids Masters 2016 (Guide to Master's programmes).